U1186204/Noisy-Channel-Model-Spelling-Correction/README.md

 ### General Assumptions
 * **Case Insensitive**: All words are converted to lowercase.
-* **Non-Word Errors Only**: The corrector only attempts to fix words that are not already present in the vocabulary (`word_frequencies.txt`).
-It will return any known word as-is.
+* **Non Word Errors Only**: The corrector only attempts to fix words that are not already present in the vocabulary (`word_frequencies.txt`).
+It will return any known word as is.

 ## 2. Performance Scenarios